WaiYanMyintMo/Snake/README.md

 ## Known Bugs (features?)
 * Only starting snake location can't be controlled as of now using config
-* Warping not implemented yet, wall will kill

 Thank you for trying this out.